Eamon Farren

 Eamon Farren (born 19 May 1985) is an Australian actor.
 Following starring roles in the films X: Night of Vengeance (2011) and Chained (2012), he came to prominence for portraying Richard Horne in the 2017 revival of Twin Peaks.
 He also won the Australian Academy of Cinema and Television Arts (AACTA) award for Best Guest Or Supporting Actor in a Television Drama in 2015 for his role in the television film Carlotta (2014).
 Farren has since had film roles in Winchester (2018) and appeared in the series The ABC Murders (2018) and The Witcher (2019–present).

 Early life and education

-Farren was born in north Queensland and raised near the Gold Coast from the age of six.
+Farren was born in Ingham (North Queensland) and raised in the Gold Coast from the age of six.
 Farren always knew he wanted to be an actor: "I can't remember a time when I didn't watch a movie and think, 'That's what I want to do'...
 Growing up, people said you have to have a plan B. I never felt that, I always thought, nah, this is what I'm going to do."
-He attended Benowa State High School and studied in its French Immersion Program where students study typical subjects but receive at least half of their schooling in French.
+He attended Benowa State High School where he became school captain and studied in its French Immersion Program where students study typical subjects but receive at least half of their schooling in French.
 Farren graduated from the National Institute of Dramatic Art (NIDA) in 2007.
-He credits actors Daniel Day-Lewis and Gary Oldman as his primary influences and inspiration.
+He credits his brother and also actors Daniel Day-Lewis and Gary Oldman as his primary influences and inspiration.